Why 'Eat Less, Move More' Doesn't Work for Everyone

 The bottom line

 If generic diet and exercise advice hasn't worked for you, the problem might not be willpower or effort.
 It might be fit.
-Your body has specific needs based on your specific genetics.
-The more you understand those needs, the more effective your approach becomes.
+Your body has specific needs based on your specific genetics, and the Macronutrient Optimization section of your Mosaic report is built to map them.
 Stop following someone else's playbook and start writing your own.